How Much Does A Ductless AC Cost?

-- Low Wall / Floor Mount –The latest indoor unit to hit the market, the “low wall” is mounted like a modern day version of a heat radiator.
-Anyone who has ever lived in a big city like New York or Chicago probably seen these before.
-Of course they are much more attractive than an old radiator but similar in size only not as deep and mounted directly to the wall a few inches off of the floor as opposed to sitting on the floor like old steam radiators were.
+The latest indoor unit to hit the market, the “low wall”.
+The low wall mini split air handler is mounted like a modern day version of a heating radiator.
+Anyone who has ever lived in a big city like New York or Chicago knows what we mean!
+Of course they’re much more attractive than an old radiator, but similar in size (smaller in fact).
+A low wall air handler is mounted directly to the wall a few inches off of the floor.
+See photo for typical mounting location.

-- Ceiling Mount / Suspended – as the name suggests, this unit is mounted to the ceiling but is not flush with the ceiling like the ductless ceiling cassette.
-It hangs down a few inches from the ceiling and can be a great option for rooms with limited wall space.
+As the name suggests, this unit is mounted to the ceiling but is not flush with the ceiling.
+It hangs from the ceiling and is a great option for rooms with limited wall space & no attic above.

 Hybrid Mini Splits Utilize Both Ducted & Ductless Indoor Units